isomerpages/nlb-curiocity/_singapore-visualised/Virtual Showcase/Bras Basah: A Place For Food.md

 **Magnolia Snack Bar**

-Opened as the Creameries Milk Bar in 1937 within the premises of Capitol building, the Magnolia Snack Bar was a popular destination of the young and old for social gatherings, as well as pre and post-movie bites.
+Opened as the Creameries Milk Bar in 1937 within the premises of Capitol building, the Magnolia Snack Bar was a popular destination of the young and old for social gatherings, dates, as well as pre and post-movie bites.

 |  |
 |:---:|